How to know if turkey is done without a thermometer

 Risks of Undercooked Poultry

 Undercooked turkey can lead to serious health risks, and I’ve become keenly aware of the potential dangers.
-Monitoring doneness without a thermometer carries some risk; according to the CDC, undercooked poultry can lead to foodborne illnesses, impacting around 1 in 6 Americans each year.
+Monitoring doneness without a thermometer carries some risk; gemäß CDC, undercooked poultry can lead to foodborne illnesses, impacting around 1 In 6 Americans each year.
 Keeping this in mind encourages me to be thorough in my measurements and checks.

 Tips for Cooking Turkey